Rylith/TouchpadTestV2/README.md

  - A drag and drop application can be launched.
 Allow the user to take pictures from an explorer and drop them into the application in order to test the different features.
  - Adjusts the area to enter in "Border Mode"(in % of watch screen)
  - Adjusts the time to wait to enter in "Border Mode"
- - Adjusts the speed with the time between two moves with "Vitesse  = f(angle)" and "Blocage avant" features
+ - Adjusts the speed with the time between two moves calculation in "Vitesse  = f(angle)" and "Blocage avant" features
  - To controle speed and sensibility in "Border Mode" you can adjust a coefficient that divide the calculated angle
  - Allows a preview mode (enable by default) with different informations to draw.
 This mode draws informations about the next position of cursor in "Border Mode" instead of moving it.
 Drag outside the edge area valids the movement.
 Double click to remove it
  - Allows to change the default port where the server will listen connections.
 In the launcher script just add an integer as argument for the program.
 The listened ports will be [integer, integer+10[ (4444-4453)